logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 1. Navigate to your AWS account and search for S3

   ![Select S3](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/select-s3.png)
-2. Choose the relevant bucket on which you want to apply Power search.
-Once inside, click on Permissions, scroll down to **Bucket policy** and click on **Edit**.
+2. Choose the relevant bucket on which you want to apply Power search. **It should be the same bucket you've used when setting up your S3 permissions.** Once inside, click on Permissions, scroll down to **Bucket policy** and click on **Edit**.
   ![Select S3](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/permission-policy.png)
 3. Paste the following code inside the policy. **Replace the `XXX` with your bucket's name.**